-As a beekeeper, accept the fact that you will get stung no matter how careful you are.
-You’ll get comfortable and visit the hives without protective gear; you won’t notice a bee that slipped inside your pants; you’ll place your bare hand in the wrong spot.
-Or maybe a random bee will zing you somewhere away from the hives.
+Accept the fact that you will get stung no matter how careful you are.
+You’ll get comfortable and visit the hives without protective gear; you won’t notice a bee that slipped up your pant leg; you’ll place your bare hand in the wrong spot.
+Or maybe a random bee will zing you somewhere away from the hives for no apparent reason.

 Since you will be stung (we’ve had the experience to prove it), let’s talk about it.